Skills, equipment, climate and terrain

 Photo: Tim Robinson

 Terrain – If your main experience of mountainous areas is in England, Wales or overseas, you may find the terrain much tougher than you expect.
 Be prepared for rough, often wet, pathless ground.
 In many areas travelling at 2-3km/hr is good going with a full pack.
-Take a look at Sabine Zawadski or Dean Read’s 2022 (bear in mind this was quite a wet year), Andrew Cohen 2023 first day to find to how a Scottish path might not be what you expect and vetter, Colin Crawford’s Guide to Scottish Terrain.
+Take a look at Elli Schneider’s 2024 crossing or to see what you might encounter on a rainy crossing go to Sabine Zawadski and Dean Read’s 2022 accounts.
+Colin Crawford’s Guide to Scottish Terrain.

 Climate – Scotland’s climate is notoriously unpredictable.
 High winds and heavy rain are common.
 You are likely to face unbridged burns (streams) which can be difficult or impossible to cross in spate (high water) necessitating diversions.
 There is often significant snow cover on the mountains in May and occasionally fresh falls at lower levels.
 If you plan a high route you may need winter equipment.